Jeremy-Neville/Weka-LGBM/README.md

 # Weka- LGBM & CatBoost

 ## Introduction
 Within here you will see a documentation of how to implement LGBM and CatBoost within Weka through PyScript.
 You will see the differences between the prototype and the finished product.
-You will also be given an idea as how to run the pyscripts with and without arguments within Weka.
-Furthermore you will be able to see the results provided by the new updated ProtoType
+You will also be given an idea as to how to run the py scripts with and without arguments within Weka.
+Furthermore, you will be able to see the results provided by the new updated ProtoType

 # Arguments/Parameters within Weka
-To ensure the pyscript with parameters works, you need to ensure that within Wkea and where it says arguments you include the parameters with the specefic values you desire.
+To ensure the py script with parameters works, you need to ensure that within Weka and where it says arguments you include the parameters with the specific values you desire.
 This will be reiterated within each prototype and final version of the PyScript for CatBoost and LGBM.

 EX:

 ```
-#The following line is how you would need to input the values within the arguments textbox within Weka, to ensure that the pyscript with num_leaves,learning_rate, and n_estimators can run without error.
+#The following line is how you would need to input the values within the arguments textbox within Weka, to ensure that the py script with num_leaves,learning_rate, and n_estimators can run without error.

 num_leaves=32;learning_rate=0.05;n_estimators=20
 ```